sanjayram01/Data-Engineering-Projects/README.md

-# Weather Data ETL Pipeline
+# Weather Data ETL Pipeline using Python

 This repository contains a simple ETL (Extract, Transform, Load) pipeline built in Python.
 The pipeline fetches weather data from the OpenWeatherMap API, transforms the data into a structured format, and loads it into a CSV file.